The McArthur Creek Loop

 A company called Redwood Outfitters conducts popular horseback rides, mostly through the old growth along the Ridge Loop, so you may encounter large groups of slow-moving riders in this area.
 Otherwise, the trail is little-used; in fact, I've never seen another hiker on any of the Orick Horse Trails.

 The trail begins at the Orick Rodeo Grounds.
 Park in the grassy field just past a gate labeled with a "private property" sign.
 Pay the $5 parking fee to the camp host, who's in a trailer at the end of the dirt road.
-You can save the $5 by parking about half a mile down Drydens Road and walking along the levee or the road to the rodeo grounds.
+If you're willing to add another 1.2 miles to the hike, you can save the $5 by parking in the dirt parking lot near the beginning of Drydens Road and walking along the levee to the rodeo grounds.

 The trail starts as a dirt road that runs along a levee above Redwood Creek.
 There are nice views of the Orick valley, with its green cow pastures surrounded by redwood-covered hills.